vhub-team/native-db/functions/0xDCE214D9ED58F3CF.md

 # CAM::SHAKE_CINEMATIC_CAM

 ## Summary
-Apply a predefined shake to the rendered result of the active cinematic camera.
+Apply a predefined shake to the rendered result of the active cinematic camera

 ## Parameters
 * **STRING** shakeName